PeerSim: A Peer-to-Peer Simulator

 Peer-to-peer systems can be of a very large scale such as millions of nodes, which typically join and leave continously.
 These properties are very challenging to deal with.
 Evaluating a new protocol in a real environment, especially in its early stages of development, is not feasible.

 PeerSim has been developed with extreme scalability and support for dynamicity in mind.
 We use it in our everyday research and chose to release it to the public under the GPL open source license.
-It is composed of two simulation engines, a simplified (cycle-based) one and and event driven one.
+It is written in Java and it is composed of two simulation engines, a simplified (cycle-based) one and and event driven one.
 The engines are supported by many simple, extendable, and pluggable components, with a flexible configuration mechanism.

 The cycle-based engine, to allow for scalability, uses some simplifying assumptions, such as ignoring the details of the transport layer in the communication protocol stack.
 The event-based engine is less efficient but more realistic.
 Among other things, it supports transport layer simulation as well.
 In addition, cycle-based protocols can be run by the event-based engine too.